iamkimyeonju/Game-Theory-with-R/11 - Auctions.md

 - Which auction?
 To some extent, it doesn’t matter

+> [!NOTE]
-Theorem (Revenue Equivalence Theorem)
+> Theorem (Revenue Equivalence Theorem)
+>
-Assume that each of $n$ risk-neutral agents has an independent private valuation for a single good at auction, each drawn from cumulative distribution $F$.
+> Assume that each of $n$ risk-neutral agents has an independent private
+> valuation for a single good at auction, each drawn from cumulative
+> distribution $F$.
 Then any two auction mechanisms in which

 - in equilibrium, the good is always allocated in the same way; and